Diffusion Models and Semi-Supervised Learners Benefit Mutually with Few Labels: Experiment

-Qualitatively, as presented in Fig.~\ref{fig:gen_summary}, DPT can generate realistic, diverse, and semantically correct images with very few labels, which agrees with the quantitative results in Tab.~\ref{tab:sota_more_generation}.
-We provide more samples and failure cases in Appendix~\ref{appen:more_sasmples}.
+We also conduct an experiment on higher resolution (i.e., $\mathbf{512\bm{\times}512}$) in Tab.~\ref{tab:sota_more_generation_512}, \emph{with five (i.e., $<$ 0.4\%) labels}, DPT achieves an FID of 4.05, which is the same as that of the supervised baseline.
+The above quantitative results demonstrate that DPT can achieve excellent generation performance and label efficiency at diverse resolutions.
+Qualitatively, as presented in Fig.~\ref{fig:gen_summary}, DPT can generate realistic, diverse, and semantically correct images even with a single label, which agrees with the quantitative results in Tab.~\ref{tab:sota_more_generation} and Tab.~\ref{tab:sota_more_generation_512}.
+We provide more samples and failure cases in Appendix~\ref{appen:more_samples} and a detailed class-wise analysis to show how classification helps generation in Appendix~\ref{app:class_wise_analysis_classification_help_generation}.

-\textbf{How Does Classifier Benefit Generation?} We explain why the classifier can benefit the generative model through class-level visualization and analysis based on precision and recall on training data.
-For a given class $y$, the precision and recall w.r.t. the classifier is defined by \emph{P = TP/(TP + FP)}\footnote{We omit the dependence on $y$ for simplicity.} and \emph{R = TP/(TP + FN)}, where \emph{TP}, \emph{FP}, and \emph{FN} denote the number of true positive, false positive, and false negative samples respectively.
-Intuitively, higher \emph{P} and \emph{R} suggest smaller noise in pseudo labels and result in better samples.
-Therefore, we employ strong semi-supervised learners~\cite{assran2022masked} in the first stage to reduce the noise.
-In particular, with \emph{one label per class}, MSN~\cite{assran2022masked} with ViT-L/7 achieves a top-1 training accuracy of 60.3\%.
-As presented in Fig.~\ref{fig:r_p_distribution}, \emph{R} and \emph{P} of most classes are higher than 0.5.
-Although noise exists, such a strong classifier can benefit the generative model overall.

-We further select three representative classes with different values of \emph{P} and \emph{R} and visualize the samples in Fig.~\ref{fig:precision_recall_analysis_for_generation}.
-In particular, the pseudo labels in a class with both high \emph{P} and \emph{R} contain little noise, leading to good samples (Fig.~\ref{fig:precision_recall_analysis_for_generation} (a)).
-In contrast, on one hand, a low \emph{P} means that a large fraction of images labeled as $y$ in $\mathcal{S}_1$ are not actually in class $y$, and the samples from the generative model given the label $y$ can be semantically wrong (Fig.~\ref{fig:precision_recall_analysis_for_generation} (b)).
-On the other hand, a low \emph{R} means that a large fraction of images in class $y$ are misclassified as other labels and the samples from the generative model can be less realistic due to the lack of training images in class $y$ (Fig.~\ref{fig:precision_recall_analysis_for_generation} (c)).
+Besides, Tab.~\ref{tab:generation_cifar10} in Appendix~\ref{app:cifar10_results} compares DPT with state-of-the-art generative models on CIFAR-10.
+DPT achieves competitive performance using only $0.08\%$ labels with EDM~\citep{Karras2022edm}, which relies on full labels (FID 1.81 vs. 1.79).
+This result demonstrates the generalizability of DPT on different datasets.